-For all hedging instruments, CNP Assurances SA documents the hedging relationship and the risk management objective and strategy for undertaking the hedge.
+For all hedging instruments, the CNP Assurances Group documents the hedging relationship and the risk management objective and strategy for undertaking the hedge.
 The effectiveness of the hedge is assessed at inception and over the life of the hedge by demonstrating the effectiveness of the hedging relationship both retrospectively and prospectively.